Residence permit honour-based or domestic violence

 - You are the victim of, or threatened with domestic violence.

-- The domestic violence has caused the marriage or relationship to end.
-This does not apply if you are under 18.
+- The domestic violence has led to the breakdown of the marriage or relationship.
+This requirement does not apply if you are under 18.

 - The domestic violence has nothing to do with honour or honour killing.